ivantsepp/annotate_gem/README.md

 # AnnotateGem

-`annotate_gem` is command line tool that will add useful comments to your Gemfile.
-For each gem, `annotate_gem` will create a comment with the gem's description and the gem's website.
+`annotate-gem` is command line tool that will add useful comments to your Gemfile.
+For each gem, `annotate-gem` will create a comment with the gem's description and the gem's website.
 For example, a Gemfile containing the following

 ```ruby
 gem "rails"